emanuele-progr/Roguelike-project/README.md

 # Summary
-The purpose of this project is to experiment with cross-device interaction and determine how feasible it can be in practice.
-Our goal is to consider implementation strategies and experiment with at least one use-case scenario.
-If successful, the prototype software components developed in this project could foster cross-device interaction in real application in the future.
+The purpose of this project is to experiment with the development of an entertainment product strongly based on human-computer interaction.
+The goal is therefore to create a simple videogame application but above all an intuitive application, immediate and pleasant to use on various devices.

 # Project Documents